 Read documentation about Clang-Format on the official page.
 This tutorial only serves as a guideline on which tools you should use.

-One part is formating existing code.
-Another part is formating code as you code.
+One part is formatting existing code.
+Another part is formatting code as you

-Many editors and IDEs will have predefined coding standards already available,
+code.
+Many editors and IDEs will have predefined coding standards already

-and for more there is Editorconfig, a project where you can set coding style per
+available, and for more there is Editorconfig, a project where you can set